 Leveraging the expertise and perspective of experts in the local LGBTQ Community in an advisory capacity.

-Holding ourselves accountable through regular internal audits, training and achieving “Leader” designation by successfully completing the Healthcare Equality Index (HEI) survey, which we shall accomplish no later than the end of 2018.
+Holding ourselves accountable through regular internal audits, training and achieving “Leader” designation by successfully completing the Healthcare Equality Index (HEI) survey.

 Including LGBTQ cultural competency in trainings.